Tommahawk65/MS1-new-/README.md

       On loading the page you are immediately shown the name of the band in the navbar and the band members images.

-  2. I want to click the navigation links to be taken to the correct section and also back to home for a better user experience.
+  2. I want to click the navigation links and to be taken to the correct section and also back to home for a better user experience.

-      Navbar clearly shows all available paged and allows the user to return to the homepage.
+      Navbar clearly shows all available pages and allows the user to return to the homepage.
+The page you are currently on is also underlined in the nav bar for added ease of navigation.
       ![Navbar](/assets/images/README-Images/user-story-navbar.png)

   3. I want the page to be in a predictable layout so that I can navigate it easily.